Set List for Stage Show

 Opening Act

 • Multiple envelopes are seen by the audience.
 One envelope is a dud and the other envelopes have prizes.
 The audience (100% of the audience) votes to choose envelopes.
-The mentalist influences everyone’s thoughts to select the winning envelopes and leave the mentalist with the dud.
+Jesse influences everyone’s thoughts to select the winning envelopes and leave Jesse with the dud.
 Not only are there emotional hooks that every member of the audience can relate to, but there’s also a thought-provoking mystery, prizes, lots of original comedy, and 100% audience participation.
-Think of this experience as an interactive game show in which the mentalist influences the audience to win prizes.
+Think of this experience as an interactive game show in which Jesse influences the audience to win prizes.
 It’s the perfect appetizer for what’s to follow.

 Headliner Act (Main Act)